 - Black Trumpet Bistro: One of our favorites serving locally sourced meats and vegetables, unique combinations of flavors, foods and ethnic influences.
 The upstairs wine bar offers a lovely view of the river and tugboats.

-- Beaches of the New Hampshire seacoast located in Rye, New Castle, and Hampton.
+- Visit the beaches of the New Hampshire seacoast located in Rye, New Castle, and Hampton.

-- Challenging and beautiful golf courses, such as the Portsmouth Golf Club, Breakfast Hill, and the Ledges.
+- Challenge yourself on memorable and picturesque golf courses, such as the Portsmouth Golf Club, Breakfast Hill, and the Ledges.

-- Fishing and whale watching trips from Rye Harbor State Park
+- Go fishing or whale watching from Rye Harbor State Park.

-- The natural history of the NH seacoast at the Seacoast Science Center
+- Discover the natural history of New Hampshire’s seacoast at the Seacoast Science Center

-- Guided kayak tours of the southern Maine coast and Portsmouth Harbor
+- View the southern Maine coast and Portsmouth Harbor on a guided kayaking tour

-- The seacoast forts of Portsmouth Harbor and other historic sites
+- Tour seacoast forts of Portsmouth Harbor and other historic sites

 - See Portsmouth Harbor on the The MV Heritage.
-Or cruise out to view the Isles of Shoals on The MV Thomas Laighton.
+Or cruise out to view the Isles of Shoals on The MV Thomas Leighton.

-- U.S. Naval Shipyard Museum and the U.S.S.
+- Visit the U.S. Naval Shipyard Museum and the U.S.S.
 Albacore Submarine Museum

-- Brewery tours are available at Red Hook Brewery, daily, or Smuttynose Brewery, by appointment.
+- Take a tour of a local brewery, available at Red Hook Brewery, daily, or Smuttynose Brewery, by appointment.

 - Dozens of independent businesses and shops in downtown Portsmouth